-Students are required to have a health insurance for the whole duration of their stay in Malta with cover for hospital care.
-Evidence of this insurance may be required by the relevant Embassy when the student applies for an entry visa.
-However, health insurance is mandatory when students apply in Malta for a study residence permit.
+Students are required to have a health insurance for the whole duration of their stay in Malta with cover for hospital care and COVID-19 related medical issues.
+Evidence of this insurance will be required by the relevant Embassy when the student applies for an entry visa and in Malta to obtain a study residence permit.
 Should students find difficulty in obtaining insurance which cover extends for the whole duration of their stay in Malta, the Institute can assist in obtaining locally the required health insurance when the student arrives in Malta.
 The cost of the insurance is to be borne by the student.
 All documentation relating to the insurance needs to be either issued in the English language or translated into the English language.